kyverno/KDP/proposals/allow_policy_exception.md

       image: test:latest
 ```

 **i.
-What if the user try to break another rule that is not included by the exception request?**
+What if the user try to violate another policy rule that is not included by the exception request?**

 If the breaking rule cannot be matched with the exceptions, the requested resources should be blocked still.

-## Implementation
+## Implementation Notes

-We will introduce a new operator: `PolicyExceptionController` and two new CRDs: `PolicyExceptionRequest` and `PolicyExceptionApprovals`.
+We will introduce a new controller: `PolicyExceptionController` and two new CRDs: `PolicyExceptionRequest` and `PolicyExceptionApprovals`.

 We can use `Kubebuilder` to scaffold the new operator.
 The CRDs `PolicyExceptionRequest` and `PolicyExceptionApprovals` are also defined in this scaffold project.

 The `PolicyExceptionController` would act as a bridge between `PolicyExceptionRequest` and `PolicyExceptionApprovals`.

-Or more specific:
+More specifically, the controller will:
 - Watch the `PolicyExceptionApprovals`, updates `status` & `reason` for `PolicyExceptionRequest`
 - Block changes to `PolicyExceptionRequest` if the `state` is `Approved`
 - Change `state` back to `PendingApproval` if user modified `PolicyExceptionRequest`